 2. Search for TR_RESPONSE.
 Select this table.

-3. Select add and add each new email response.
+3. Select Add to add a new email response.

-Example, add abuse complaint or add open/click/unsubscribe etc for consortium members.
+Example, add abuse complaint or add forward to a friend.
+Or, add a new set of email responses (open, click, unsubscribe etc) for consortium members.

 4. Save your updates to TR_RESPONSE.